magao-x/MagAOX/setup/RT_install.md

 ./nvidia-installer
 ```

-Now reboot.
+The first time you run `nvidia-installer`, it may fail due to the Noveau driver.
+Allow the installer to install the blacklist files automatically, and then reboot.
+This will remove the conflict, so the 2nd time you run `nvidia-installer` it should work.

+If you are using the `devtools`, which provides a more advanced `gcc`, the installer will complain.
+It seems to be ok to ignore the CC version check.

+After the installer completes, reboot.
 After it completes, in a terminal type
 ```
 dmesg | grep NV
 ```